-Weather Averages for Rio de Janeiro in March
+Rio de Janeiro Weather March Averages, Brazil

-Averages for Rio de Janeiro in March
+What's the Weather Like in Rio de Janeiro in March

 Rio de Janeiro, Brazil, is the capital of the State of Rio de Janeiro, and former capital city of the country.
 It's famous for its beaches, music, and world renowned celebrations, as well as for being a top choice for gay travellers, with around one million LGBT tourists heading to this Atlantic coast destination each and every year.

 The weather in Rio de Janeiro in March is similar to that in February, with temperatures ranging from 23°C at night to 29°C in the afternoon.
 This makes it the third warmest month of the year in the city, after January and February, which are the absolute peak summer months.
 That being said; every month is quite warm in Rio de Janeiro, thanks to its tropical location.
 The overall average temperature in March is a comfortable 26°C.

 The sea temperature reaches its annual high this month and averages exactly the same as the air temperature6°C.

 Rainfall is pretty much the same as it was in February, accumulating to 103mm over the course of 12 days of the month.
 This steady weather, typical of the tropical savannah climate to which Rio is subject, can also be seen in neighbouring resorts, such as Sao Paulo, located 300 miles to the west.
 The chance that rainfall occurs on any given day is about 45%, with fluctuations between 43% and 47%.
 The most likely type that you will experience is thunderstorms, which happen on 49% of those 12 days with rainfall.
 Light rain occurs on 24% of those days; moderate rain on 20%.

 Humidity levels range between 54% and 97%, which is quite high by all accountshis is a tropical, warm and fairly wet destination after all.